crised/server_android/README.md

 Keep in mind that Siebel Task can be CREATE/UPDATE/DELETE , so each notice should be send  to the device.
 We would have to think of some locking mechanism when a specific job task is being changed by Siebel, at the same time android app is uploading finished information.

+We should use Jackson instead of Jettison for generating JSON object.

 Admin Browser Client Application
 ----------------